 Jessica Conklin and Payal Salsburg co-taught second graders about the law through the Boston Bar Association’s 2017 Law Day in the Schools Program.
 The students, from Lee Academy in Dorchester, were very attentive and asked fantastic questions about how the legal process works.

 Jessica Conklin spoke on an alumni panel at Boston University Academy.
 She discussed how BU Academy helped her succeed in her career path in law, including lessons learned from her time at the academy.

 Payal Salsburg presented at a recent Boston Bar Association program entitled, “Practicing with Professionalism.”
 Payal co-taught the ethics portion of this all-day program, which covers a range of topics related to professionalism as a lawyer.
-Her co-presenter was Mary Strother, the newly appointed First Assistant Attorney General of Massachusetts.
+Her co-presenter was Martin Newhouse, President and Acting General Counsel of the New England Legal Foundation.